Paul Piticco: Career

+in 2012, The Australian published a list of the top 50 most influential Australians in the "Arts" field.
+Additionally, he has appeared several times within the top 5 of the Australasian Music Industry Directory (AMID) Power 50 rankings.

 Pittico is the founder of Secret Service Artist Management, which manages four Australian musical acts: Bernard Fanning, The Grates, Powderfinger and Mosman Alder.
 The company previously managed Magic Dirt, Yves Klein Blue, Dan Brodie, Turtlebox and Not From There.

 Co-founded by Piticco with his partners Jessica Ducrou and Kristy Rosser, Secret Sounds Connect are the exclusive commercial rights agents for Australia's top festivals including Splendour in the Grass; St Jerome's Laneway Festival; Falls Festival; Fuzzy Events (Listen Out, Harbourlife, Field Day); and Southbound Festival.

 Festivals and touring

 Secret Sounds promotes the tours of several international artists in Australia, including The Strokes, Mumford & Sons, London Grammar, Foster The People, James Blake, Mark Ronson, The Flaming Lips, Blur and many more.
 In 2007, Piticco co-promoted the "Across the Great Divide Tour", a tour headlined by popular Australian bands, Powderfinger and Silverchair.
 The carbon neutral tour promoted reconciliation in Australia and contributed to the reduction of the 17-year gap in life expectancy between Indigenous and non-indigenous Australians.

 In 2010, Piticco co-promoted the farewell tour of Powderfinger that signified the completion of the band's career.
 The "Sunsets Farewell Tour" consisted of performances in 34 cities and towns around Australia, after 300,000 tickets were sold.
 Piticco was also a producer for the band's final commercial DVD, Sunsets Farewell Tour, directed by Gregor Jordan.
 The farewell tour eventually grossed A$30 million.

 Secret Service, along with Byron Bay's Village Sounds, are the co-promoters of Splendour in the Grass, a live music festival held annually in Byron Bay, New South Wales, Australia, since 2001.
 The festival was temporarily held in Queensland, Australia for a number of years and eventually returned to Byron Bay.

 Piticco and associates purchased a site in the North Byron Parklands to secure a permanent location for the festival prior to the 2013 edition.

 In September 2012, Piticco announced he would become co-promoter, alongside Splendour in the Grass colleague Ducrou, of the Falls Music and Arts Festival.
 The announcement came shortly after the resignation of previous staff members Naomi Daly and Carmella Morgan.
 Piticco expanded the festival to a third location, Byron Bay, in 2013.